This island can be accessed by 4WD via Steep Point, as well as by boat and plane.

 See the travel advice pages for more information about safety and the activities that interest you.

 There are designated campsites at The Block, Urchin Point, Quoin Head, Dampier’s Landing, Withnell Point, Sandy Point, Louisa Bay and Notch Point.
-These camp sites are managed by the Department of Parks and Wildlife and fees apply.
-For details and availability go to Dirk Hartog Island Lodge or contact the Steep Point Ranger Station or phone 08 9948 3993.
+These camp sites are managed by the Parks and Wildlife Service and fees apply.
+For details and availability go to Dirk Hartog Island Lodge.